tosinayanda/tokenvault-authenticator/README.md

 * Refer to the official React Native documentation for building release versions for iOS and Android.
 Ensure appropriate signing configurations are set up.

 ## Project Structure
-Okay, let's apply Domain-Driven Design (DDD) concepts, draft a README, and create implementation plans for the advanced features, keeping the context of a senior software engineer's portfolio project in mind.

 ###  DDD Strategic & Tactical Design
 a) Domains and Bounded Contexts (Strategic Design)